 "He won two times in Austria in the last three years.
-Our Valencia tests tell us that we will be competitive together with McLaren".
+The Valencia tests demonstrated that Ferrari and McLaren will be competitive".

-"We knew that we would be doing badly for at least half of the races.
+"We knew that we would be doing badly during the first half of the season.
 We have no engine and aerodynamics; the drivers are a bit depressed".

 Let’s look at McLaren.
-Coulthard has 28 points whilst Hakkinen stuck at 4 in the standings.
-It seems like there are all the conditions to let the Woking team focus on the Scottish driver for the championship fight, after being the second driver for the last three seasons.
+Coulthard has 28 points whilst Hakkinen is stuck at 4 in the drivers’ standings.
+The Woking team should give the status of the n.1 driver to Coulthard.
+The Scottish driver will thus be able to fight Schumacher for the drivers’ championship.
+He was the n.2 driver in the last three seasons.
 David is proudly hopeful:

 "I firmly believe in it.
 The last races have demonstrated that Ferrari is by no means unbeatable".

-He is not annoyed by the flu.
-He is however bothered by a story, which happened in the previous days.
-In the last number of the weekly newspaper Autosport, a Keke Rosberg quote was published, which urged his client to take this unfortunate season philosophically:
+The Finn is not annoyed by the flu.
+However, he is bothered by a story that occurred yesterday.
+A Keke Rosberg quote was published in the last number of the weekly newspaper Autosport.
+The Finnish manager urges his client to take this season philosophically:

 It seems like an innocent quote.
-However, translated in many other languages, it seems like it is invitation to give up.
-At this point, Hakkinen is a bit angry and prefers to clarify the quote by sending, at the same time, a message to the rivals:
+However, it seems like an invitation to give up when translated in many other languages.
+At this point, Hakkinen is a bit angry.
+The McLaren driver prefers to clarify the quote while sending a message to his rivals:

 "Keke only said to enjoy this season since I am not under pressure like the previous years, when I was either the championship leader or in the top positions.
 That is all.
 I still think that I still have good chances to be back in the fight and I continue to believe in it".

-Haug, after confirming that the clutch pedal was modified in order to avoid another complicated start like the one in Spain, want to ends the allegations made in the bickering between Coulthard and Dennis at Barcelona:
+Haug confirms that the clutch pedal was modified in order to avoid another complicated start like the one in Spain.
+He also ended the bickering between Coulthard and Dennis:

-Admits Schumacher.
-The McLaren team does not want to reveal anything about the engine issue which Hakkinen encountered during the last lap:
+The McLaren team does not want to reveal anything about the engine issue that Hakkinen had during the last lap:

 "I do not know, maybe it was an old engine.
 Still, I would not have improved much.
 We need to understand the reasons behind it as to why we could not adapt the car to the track and the wind.
 The gap was so big but anything can happen in the race".

 During the press conference, the two Schumacher brothers are talking and joking with each other.
-When they do some jokes, they look at Juan Pablo Montoya who never laughs and is looking straight ahead.
-Michael is not so fond of the young and bold Colombian, especially after the hard-overtaking maneuver in Brazil in which everyone shouted at the new wonder.
-In the post-race press conference, Michael said:
+Juan Pablo Montoya is not laughing and is instead looking straight ahead.
+Michael is not so fond of the young and bold Colombian, especially after the hard-overtaking maneuver in Brazil.
+Everyone still thinks that Montoya is the new wonder.
+The Ferrari driver says in the post-race press conference:

 "One overtake is not enough to make a champion".